-• Defaults - This menu restores all settings on the inverter/charger to the original factory default settings.
-To restore, press and hold the SAVE/ HOLD pushbutton for 5 seconds (see Figure 4-1).
-After the default settings have been restored, the display will show "Defaults Loaded".
-The inverter/charger factory defaults are listed in Table 3-4.
+■ Defaults: This menu restores all settings on the ME-MR (and in the inverter/charger) to the original factory default settings.
+To restore, press and hold the SAVE/HOLD button for 5 seconds (see Figure 4-1).
+After the default settings have been restored, the display will show "Loaded".
+The ME-MR factory defaults are listed in Table 3-4.